 - Admission was 50 cents for adults and 25 cents for children 12 and under.

-- The last formal event in the ice palace was a maypole skating party on May Day.
+- The ice palace’s last formal event was May Day’s maypole skating party.
 The ice was in excellent shape, and a large crowd of ladies and gentlemen spent an evening skating instead of dancing around the maypole, wreathed with beautiful flowers and trimmed in colorful ribbons.